Pariyar

 Pariyar, also spelled Pariar, is a village in Sikandarpur Sarausi block of Unnao district, Uttar Pradesh, India.
-It is located on the left bank of the Ganges, 23km northwest of the city of Unnao.
+It is located on the left bank of the Ganges, 23 km northwest of the city of Unnao.
 Nearby the village is the Mahua lake.
 Pariyar holds religious significance to Hindus; it is considered to be the place where the goddess Sita was exiled to, and the birthplace of her two sons Lava and Kusha.
 The village is known for holding a major fair during the month of Kartika, on the day of the full moon, which is attended by over 100,000 people.
 Historically, Pariyar was the seat of a pargana since 1785, and under the Nawabs of Awadh it was the seat of a tehsildar.
 Today, it is the headquarters of a nyaya panchayat.
 Pariyar is connected by road with Mohan and Rasulabad.
 As of 2011, its population is 7,363, in 1,355 households.